10+ Signs An Interview Went Well (Signs For Interview Pros)

 Before You Waste Too Much Time

 Before you spend too much time worrying about if your interview went well or not, be sure that you jump right onto sending them a thank you email after your interview.
-Even if the interview seemingly didn’t go well, sending them this thank you email will make you seem professional and will uphold your reputation in the job market.
-Be sure that you do this before you spend too much time thinking about how well your interview went.
+Even if the interview seemingly didn’t go well, sending them this thank you email will make you seem professional and uphold your reputation in the job market.
+Be sure that you do this before spending too much time thinking about how well your interview went.

 Indicators Your Job Went Well

 There are some small indicators which will tell you that your interview went well.
 And when I say small, they are definitely small.
 HR departments will ensure that you aren’t being led on in any way possible.
 So they will hold their cards close to their heart, which is a poker reference for not revealing too much of their thought process.

 1. The interview went the full amount of time

 Yes, this is still the best indicator.
 Interviews that are cut short are a terrible sign.
 It means that the HR department wasn’t receiving good feedback about you after your first interview session.
 And that the professional who spoke with you told the hiring manager that.
 They decided to cut the time short as not to waste time.
 If the interview went the full allotted amount of time, that’s a wonderful sign.